Bacon Wilson hosts Legal Living Room, a free series of Web Discussions

 April 14 – Estate Planning

-Attorneys Hyman Darling, Gina Barry, Benjamin Coyle, Todd Ratner, Lisa Halbert, and Valerie Vignaux outline the essential elements of a successful estate plan and answer questions, including discussing how documents can be signed while maintaining safe social distancing, considerations when nominating guardians for minor children, and much more.
+Attorneys Hyman Darling, Gina Barry, Benjamin Coyle, Todd Ratner, Lisa Halbert, outline the essential elements of a successful estate plan and answer questions, including discussing how documents can be signed while maintaining safe social distancing, considerations when nominating guardians for minor children, and much more.

 April 21 – Employment

-Attorneys Kathryn Crouss and Meaghan Murphy address employment topics including employee rights and employer responsibilities under the Families First Coronavirus Response Act (FFCRA), elements of the CARES Act relevant to employment considerations, severance agreements, Massachusetts and federal expanded unemployment benefits, aid for small businesses, and the Payroll Protection Plan (PPP).
+Attorney Kathryn Crouss address employment topics including employee rights and employer responsibilities under the Families First Coronavirus Response Act (FFCRA), elements of the CARES Act relevant to employment considerations, severance agreements, Massachusetts and federal expanded unemployment benefits, aid for small businesses, and the Payroll Protection Plan (PPP).

 April 23 – Estate Planning Encore

-Attorneys Hyman Darling, Gina Barry, Benjamin Coyle, Todd Ratner, Lisa Halbert, and Valerie Vignaux offer an encore estate planning presentation.
+Attorneys Hyman Darling, Gina Barry, Benjamin Coyle, Todd Ratner, Lisa Halbert, offer an encore estate planning presentation.
 The firm added this additional session due to high interest and participation in the Legal Living Room kickoff event on April 14.

 April 28 – Family Law